hashicorp/packer/website/source/docs/builders/osc-bsuvolume.html.md

 - `ssh_keypair_name` (string) - If specified, this is the key that will be used for SSH with the machine.
 The key must match a key pair name loaded up into Outscale.
 By default, this is blank, and Packer will generate a temporary keypair unless [`ssh_password`](../templates/communicator.html#ssh_password) is used. [`ssh_private_key_file`](../templates/communicator.html#ssh_private_key_file) or `ssh_agent_auth` must be specified when `ssh_keypair_name` is utilized.

-- `ssh_agent_auth` (boolean) - If true, the local SSH agent will be used to authenticate connections to the source VM.
-No temporary keypair will be created, and the values of `ssh_password` and `ssh_private_key_file` will be ignored.
-To use this option with a key pair already configured in the source OMI, leave the `ssh_keypair_name` blank.
-To associate an existing key pair in Outscale with the source VM, set the `ssh_keypair_name` field to the name of the key pair.

 - `ssh_interface` (string) - One of `public_ip`, `private_ip`, `public_dns`, or `private_dns`.
 If set, either the public IP address, private IP address, public DNS name or private DNS name will used as the host for SSH.
 The default behaviour if inside a Net is to use the public IP address if available, otherwise the private IP address will be used.
 If not in a Net the public DNS name will be used.
 Also works for WinRM.

   Where Packer is configured for an outbound proxy but WinRM traffic should be direct, `ssh_interface` must be set to `private_dns` and `<region>.compute.internal` included in the `NO_PROXY` environment variable.

 - `subnet_id` (string) - If using Net, the ID of the subnet, such as `subnet-12345def`, where Packer will launch the VM.
 This field is required if you are using an non-default Net.

-- `tags` (object of key/value strings) - Tags applied to the OMIS and relevant snapshots.
-This is a [template engine](../templates/engine.html), see [Build template data](#build-template-data) for more information.

 - `temporary_key_pair_name` (string) - The name of the temporary key pair to generate.
 By default, Packer generates a name that looks like `packer_<UUID>`, where &lt;UUID&gt; is a 36 character unique identifier.